kon-ham/kon-ham.github.io/_posts/2022-02-03-dont-forget-to-dream.md

 If I may encourage you - dream big.

-Those dreams come from somewhere deeper and bigger than you.
+Those dreams come from somewhere deeper and bigger than yourself.

 They come from nature or nature's creator and they transcend our understanding of time and space.